NationalSecurityAgency/qgis-searchlayers-plugin/readme.md

 If **Only search selected features** is checked, the features that are selected in QGIS will be the only ones searched.
 This is one way to limit a search to a particular area.
 Note that with this checked, the normal interaction of clicking on a found feature in the list will not select the feature for obvious reasons; however, the zoom or pan to actions will still apply.

+If search results are found, then the **"Results -> Layers"** button will be enabled.
+Clicking on this button will export all the found results into new virtual layers.
+It is advised to install the ***Memory Saver Plugin*** to prevent these layers from disappearing after closing the project.

 ![Search Layers Dialog](doc/layersearch2.jpg)

 Click  the **Search** button to begin the search.
 In the case of a large data set, clicking on **Abort** will halt the process.
 Note that the plugin stops after finding 1500 matches.